jimmyathf/HelloWorld/README.md

 HelloWorld
 ==========

-My hello world in GitHub
+My hello world in GitHub.
+This help me to get started with github.